Note-Hive/Overview/README.md

 > - [Where to find my USDT Wallet Address?](https://www.followchain.org/binance-wallet-address)
 > - [Sample GitHub Profile with USDT Wallet](https://github.com/yennefer-m)

+### Introduction to GitHub
+If this is your first time ever using GitHub, then you might want to develop some beginner skills at https://skills.github.com/.
+Though, we will try to walk you through with the following instructions:

 ### 1. **Clear Your Workspace**
 1. Open a new tab to be used for research on your favorite Search Engine _(Tab 1)_